Preparing for a Master's Defense

 After completing the research required for your thesis, you should inform your graduate administrator that you have started the process to prepare for your defense.
 A master’s thesis defense committee must include your advisor, a second faculty member from your program, and a faculty member from outside of your department.

 Please note: If the advisor is not in a student's program, the committee would consist of four members: the advisor, two faculty in the program, and one outside faculty member.

 When you and your advisor begin thinking about defending, check the academic calendar for deadlines.
-Defenses can be held on any day the Arts, Sciences and Engineering (AS&E) Graduate Studies Office is open for business (i.e., not weekends, evenings, or holidays, or the days between Christmas and New Year’s).
+Defenses can be held on any day the Arts, Sciences and Engineering Office of Graduate Education and Postdoctoral Affairs (AS&E GEPA) is open for business (i.e., not weekends, evenings, or holidays, or the days between Christmas and New Year’s).

 You must reserve a room for your oral presentation and for your closed exam.
 Check with your graduate administrator to determine who will schedule the room for your thesis defense.